What is a Public Adjuster

 Public Adjuster Vs Insurance Adjuster

 Public adjusters vs. insurance adjusters, there are some major differences between the two.
 The 1st major difference is that one works for the insurance carrier or an independent adjusting firm, and the public adjuster works for themselves or a public adjusting company.
 They both will be regulated by your state’s Department of Insurance.
 An Insurance Adjuster will undergo training by the carrier they are employed by.
-This traing will involve csutomer service training, claims systems training and estimating training.
-If the insurance adjuster is an independent adjuster, they will go through carrier certification, which is specialized training created by the carrier they are handling claims for, as well as training provided by the independent adjusting firm they work for.
+This training will include customer service, claims systems, and estimating.
+If the insurance adjuster is an independent adjuster, they will complete carrier certification, which consists of specialized training provided by the carrier they handle claims for and by the independent adjusting firm they work for.
 Insurance adjusters will also have their claims reviewed for accuracy and quality control.

 A public adjuster may not have any specific training related to claims handling unless they previously worked as an insurance adjuster.
 Their claims are also not subject to any kind of audits or quality checks to ensure accuracy.
-They will have to take a test for licensure and complete continuing education credits in order to maintain their license as required by the states they are licensed in.
+They will have to take a licensure test and complete continuing education credits to maintain their license, as required by the states in which they are licensed.

 How Do Public Adjusters Get Paid